TAI-Sec/Dumper/README.md

-# 🔥 Multi-threaded Files Grabber
+# 🔥 Dumper A Multi-threaded Files Grabber

 This is a **multi-threaded file downloader** built in Python for recursively grabbing media or file URLs from directory listing pages or known file storage endpoints.